comaps/website/content/support/how-do-the-features-differ-from-those-of-organic-maps/index.md

 - More dense/detailed altitude contour lines for some regions
 - Removed semi-transparent background from Subway layer
 - Improved visibility of some map objects
-- Increased details about charging stations for electrical vehicles
+- Increased details about charging stations for electrical vehicles and ability to add/edit these
 - On Android:
   - Automatic backups for favorites (bookmarks, tracks)
   - Customizable button on home screen
+  - Ability to use a custom map server.
   - Improved navigation screen
 - And many smaller updates